-At the time of randomization on visit 1, eligible patients will be placed into 1 of 4 strata as described in Section 5.4, and they will be assigned to 1 of the 5 treatment groups based on the randomization scheme within the patient's stratum according to the order of enrollment.
+At the time of randomization on visit 1, eligible patients will be placed into 1 of 2 strata as described in Section 5.4, and they will be assigned to 1 of the 4 treatment groups, in a masked fashion based on the randomization scheme within the patient's stratum according to the order of enrollment.
 The IxRS will assign the next available randomization number for the appropriate stratum to the patient at the time the investigator requests randomization.
-The IxRS will report a medication kit number to use for each patient corresponding to the randomization number.
+The IxRS will report 2 medication kit numbers (one for nondominant eye and one for dominant eye) to use for each patient corresponding to the randomization number.
 The randomization scheme will be prepared by Allergan Biostatistics.

-Study medication will be labeled with the medication kit number, study number, and dominant or nondominant eye.
-Each medication kit (carton) will contain 2 multidose bottles of study treatment.
-The IxRS will provide the site with the specific medication kit number(s) for each randomized patient at the time of randomization.
+Study medication will be labeled with medication kit number, study number, and dominant or nondominant eye.
+Each medication kit (carton) will contain 2 multidose bottles of study treatment; 1 bottle will be labeled with an 'X' and 1 bottle will be labeled with a 'Y'.
+The study treatment in each bottle will be administered in sequence (a single drop from bottle X first, followed 5 to 7 minutes later by a single drop from bottle Y).
+The IxRS will provide the site with the specific medication kit number(s) for each randomized patient at the time of randomization (day 1 of the first dosing period) and on day 1 of each subsequent dosing period.
 Sites will assign study medication kits according to the IxRS instructions.
 Sites will receive the IxRS confirmation notifications for each transaction.
-All notifications will be maintained with the study source documents.
+All notifications are to be maintained with the study source documents.